 The substation would be designed such that on-site runoff would be collected into an underground storm drain pipe system and a stormwater retention basin.
 The stormwater retention basin would be constructed south of the existing Elverta Substation or within the El Rio Substation footprint after the Elverta Substation is dismantled and in accordance with site drainage design requirements.
+Figure 2-4 shows optional locations for the retention basin or bioretention basin south of the existing substation (Option B) or along the north side of the new and existing substation (Option A).
 In order to minimize drainage impacts from the increased amount of non-permeable surfaces (estimated to be 60,000 square feet), the proposed on-site retention basin would collect stormwater in the basin, allowing pollutants to be captured by vegetation and the water to percolate into the soil.
-If the stormwater retention basin were constructed outside of SMUD's current easement area on the WAPA-owned parcel, SMUD would modify the existing easement with WAPA to include the basin area.
+If constructed within the substation property, the bioretention basin or retention basin would collect stormwater and allow pollutants to be captured by vegetation before entering the existing roadside stormwater collection system.
+If the stormwater retention basin were constructed outside of SMUD's current easement area on the WAPA-owned parcel.
+SMUD would modify the existing easement with WAPA to include the basin area.